kbroman/ProgrammingNotes/chromebook_linux.md

 I wanted to be able to connect to a computer on my local network, `bromine.local`, that's running a minecraft server.
-But I wasn't finding it via by name, and `ping bromine.local` didn't work either ("host name not found").
+But I wasn't finding it by name, and `ping bromine.local` didn't work either ("host name not found").

 But I found the IP address by pinging the name on my mac laptop.
 Using